Introduction to Linux Ping

 - hostname or IP address: As per the requirement, we can pass the different hostname or the IP address.

-How Linux Ping Command works?
+How does Linux Ping Command work?

 The ping is widely used to check the host or IP address availability or reachability.

 While the source machine is using the ping command, the ping command will follow the below steps: